fluttercommunity/redux_undo/README.md

   past: <dynamic>[],
   present: null, // <-- the current state of the app
   future: <dynamic>[],
-  latestUnfiltered: null// <-- basically equals present, to store a mutual state before storing it into past or future };
+  latestUnfiltered: null // <-- basically equals present, to store a mutual state before storing it into past or future };
 ```